 Add ground flax seed to your diet anyway you can!
 Try topping on oatmeal or toast, or blending it into morning smoothies.
 It’s easy to add to your favorite granola.
 Sprinkle ground flax on top of salads for a slight crunch.
 You can also make homemade muffins, pancakes, waffles, or bread with flax.
 Mix ground flax into tuna, chicken, or egg salads.
 Add flaxseed to mustard, mayonnaise, or avocado before spreading on sandwiches.
 Mix ground flaxseeds with any whole grain, like brown rice, quinoa or farro, for a sweet yet slightly nutty flavor.
 Flax also creates a great breading for chicken or fish, and it’s easy to add a little to soups, curries, and stews.

 Especially good for vegans and those with egg allergies, make a substitute for eggs by mixing flaxseed with water in baked goods or no-cook trail mix snacks.

 To enjoy all the potential health benefits, eat whole or ground flax seed rather than flax oil, which contains only part of the nutritious seed.
-Flax oil is very fragile and shouldn’t be heated to preserve its nutritional quality.
+Flax oil is very fragile and shouldn’t be heated in order to preserve its nutritional quality.

-Considering that heart disease is the leading cause of death in American women and men, and flax seeds provided so many health-promoting advantages, adding flax seed to our diet is small change for an impressive return to our health.
+Considering that heart disease is the leading cause of death in American women and men, and flax seeds provide so many health-promoting advantages, adding flax seed to our diet is small change for an impressive return to our health.
 Join in this October’s Healthy Challenge and add ground flax seed to your diet.